garciagarjose/IntervalQuestionStat/README.md

 * * *

-**Author**: Jose Garcia Garcia, with contributions from Asun Lubiano
+**Author**: Jose Garcia Garcia, with contributions from Asun Lubiano.

 To **cite** the **IntervalQuestionStat** package in publications please use: